-A Quick Sketch of the Key Concepts
+A Quick Sketch of Key Concepts from In the Leadership Mode

 This note outlines concepts including: